This easy and fun conversation heart wreath has the nostalgic colors and phrases you remember from the candy from your childhood!

 And my brain wouldn’t quit thinking about how to make one.
-So, I gave in, because I’m a sucker for wreaths.
+So, I gave in, because I’m here to please!
+And make all the wreaths. 😉

 I think it turned out really cute!
+I love the pastel colors and the red lettering, just like the candy.
 I don’t have a Silhouette or Cricut (yet! 😉 But I’d love one!), so figuring out how to do the lettering was kinda tricky.
 I thought about writing it with a red sharpie or paint marker, but doubted my abilities.

 Then I spotted these glittery red alphabet stickers from Michaels and BING!
 This could work!
 It’s not a project for the OCD, because it miiiiiiight be impossible to get those letters perfectly straight, spaced and centered.

 But as my 11 year old daughter sweetly pointed out, “Real conversation hearts are always imperfect, mom!”
-She’s right.
-They’re wonky and its fine.
+And she’s right.
+They’re a little wonky and its totally fine.
 So if your perfectionism is flaring up, I’m sorry.
 I’m a “get-er-done and move on” type of crafter.

-I wanted hearts with a little depth, though I considered using these thin wooden heart cutouts, which would probably be fine.
+I wanted hearts with a little thickness, and I considered using the thin wooden heart cutouts that you can sometimes find in the wood craft section, which would probably be fine.
 But I thought something thicker would be better.
 If I had wood-saw skills, I could have also cut my own hearts with 2″ thick wood, but I don’t, so I didn’t.

 I used basic acrylic craft paint to paint the hearts.
 It was so fun to pick out the classic conversation heart colors.
 I like the Michaels brand of paints, and I used: pink blast, coral (with a little orange mixed in), light yellow, celery (with a little apple tart mixed in), grape taffy, and white.

-I used an embroidery hoop for the base and hot glue to attach the hearts to the hoop.
+I used a 12 inch embroidery hoop for the base and hot glue to attach the hearts to the hoop.
+My DIY cardboard wreath frame would work really well here too.
 To finish it off, I strung a simple ribbon through for a loop to hang it.

 Ok, ready to make your own conversation heart wreath?
 Here we go!

-- Cut string loops off of hearts.
+- Cut string loops off of hearts (if they have them) and remove stickers.
 Snip as close to the heart as possible.

 - Paint hearts and let dry.
 Two coats are best!